Erik1007/league_standings/README.md

 ## Future Features and Implemetations

 This basic structure is designed to adated to suit the needs of who ever needs or wants to use it.
-The team names are generic and adaptable to meet what ever leagues are.
+The team names are generic and adaptable to meet the users needs for the league.
 Additionally the amount of teams is also easily adaptable to suit the needs of the new user.

+This code could be the foundation for an entire league standings site including live game scores, accrued points totals, player profiles, and every level of sport specific statistics for the sport in question.
 Depending on the users needs, this basic code can be adapted and expanded to be used for players statistics, win/loss percentages, and more.
-This code could be the foundation for an entire league standings site including live game scores, accrued points totals, player profiles, and every level of sport specific statistics for the sport in question.